Broccoli is a vegetable with lots of great health benefits. It’s full of vitamins, and folic acid, and is a great source of fiber.

 How to prevent broccoli from going bad

 - Store your unwashed broccoli in the refrigerator with a lightly wrapped dampened paper towel.
-Broccoli likes to breathe so don’t wrap it tightly in the paper towel and do not put it in a bag.
+Broccoli likes to breathe so don’t wrap it tightly in a paper towel and do not put it in a bag.
 Check out my post that covers exactly how to store broccoli so that it doesn’t go to waste.

 - Be sure to consume your broccoli a couple of days from when you purchased it as it won’t last long in the fridge.